This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 In memory of Princess Mandalika the Bau Nyale Festival, which means “catching sea worms” in Sasak, is celebrated every year in February/March.
 After catching a bunch of sea worms, the locals will then cook them by smoking them over a BBQ or steaming them.

-You might also like: Top 5 awesome things to do in Lombok
+Related post: Top 5 things to do in Lombok + what to wear

 2. Bukit Antara

 Bukit Antara might not be the highest viewpoint there is but the view of the eastern cove at Tanjung Aan Beach is as picture-perfect as it gets.

 This viewpoint is pretty easy to reach.
 Just park anywhere along the beach and walk to the rock in the middle of the two coves.
 When I first came to Tanjung Aan over six years ago you had to climb the rock to get to the top.
 These days it’s much easier to reach as they have created stone steps all the way to the top.

 The photo you see above is one of my all-time favorite travel photos.
 The color of the water is just gorgeous so are the sea of palm trees in the background.

 If you want a quiet day at the beach don’t stop at the western side of Tanjung Aan where all the warungs are located, continue until you see a sign for “Smile Warung”.
 It is the only operational warung on the east side so most days you can have it all to yourself.
 Swimming is great here and the boys at Smile are lovely.
 We had some delicious Mie Goreng there one afternoon for dinner and there was only one hawker trying to sell us stuff compared to the 40+ on the other side.